What is breast cancer?

 - Cancer Care Ontario - Get Checked for Cancer.

-The High Risk Ontario Breast Screening program is designed for women aged 30 to 69 years who are identified as being at high risk of breast cancer.
-It is recommended that these women be screened for breast cancer with annual mammography and breast MRI (magnetic resonance imaging) (or breast ultrasound if MRI is not medically appropriate).
-Women can be referred to the High Risk OBSP if they:
+The High Risk Ontario Breast Screening Program (OBSP) is designed for people ages 30 to 69 who are identified as being at high risk for breast cancer.
+It is recommended that people at high risk for breast cancer get screened for breast cancer with annual mammography and breast MRI (magnetic resonance imaging) (or breast ultrasound if MRI is not medically appropriate).
+Women, Two-Spirit people, trans people and nonbinary people can be referred (sent) to the High Risk OBSP if one of the following criteria is met:

-- Have not had genetic testing, but have had genetic counselling because they have a first-degree family member with gene changes that increase their chance of getting breast cancer (e.g., changes in the BRCA1, BRCA2, TP53, PTEN and/or CDH1 genes);
+- Have not had genetic testing, but have had genetic counselling because they are a first-degree relative of a carrier of a pathogenic or likely pathogenic variant (e.g., BRCA1, BRCA2, TP53, PALB2) that increases their risk for breast cancer;

-- Have had radiation therapy to the chest to treat another cancer (e.g., Hodgkin lymphoma) before age 30 and at least eight years ago.
-For these people, screening would not start before age 30.
-Below are a few scenarios demonstrating when someone would be eligible for the High Risk OBSP, depending on how old they were when they received radiation therapy to the chest.
+- Have had radiation therapy to the chest to treat another cancer (e.g., Hodgkin lymphoma) before age 30 and at least 8 years ago.

 Learn more: